SuchetBhalla/Task-Queue-Manager/README.md

 ![Metrics : Latency vs RPS](img/metrics.jpg)
 ### Diagram:
 - x, y axes: RPS, Latency (msec)\
+- The blue bands represent the standard-deviation from the average latenct.
+The details are logged in *test_tqm/wrk.log*
 - The integer written beside each dot is the number of concurrent-connections.\

 ## API Testing